-A water-resistant material such as trim coil or self-adhering flashing should be used to flash the inside and outside corners a minimum of 10" on each side before installation of the corner posts.
+A water-resistant material such as housewrap or trim coil should be used to flash the inside and outside corners.

 To install inside cornerpost, hang the post from the top of the eave.
 The bottom should extend 3/4" below the starter strip.
 Remove the bottom 3/4" of the nailing flange so it does not show below the siding.
 Set the post straight and true.
 Position the top nail in the top of the nailing slot.
 All other nails should be in the center of the nail slots.